Sam Houston Ship Channel Bridge: Future

 In 2018, construction began on a twin-span cable-stayed bridge to replace the existing one.
-The replacement bridges was initially designed by Figg Engineering Group and the contractor for the project is Ship Channel Constructors, a joint venture between Traylor Brothers Inc. and Zachry Construction Corp.
+The replacement bridge was initially designed by Figg Engineering Group and the contractor for the project is Ship Channel Constructors, a joint venture between Traylor Brothers Inc. and Zachry Construction Corp.
 When completed, each bridge will carry 4 lanes of one-way traffic.
 The bridges would have taken three years each to be completed, with the southbound bridge initially set for completion in 2021 and the northbound bridge in 2024.

 However, construction suffered serious delays due to detection of design flaws that would otherwise have resulted in a catastrophic collapse, resulting in Figg's design being abandoned.
-As of December 2021, completion of the first span is set for 2025, and the second span in 2027.
+As of December 2021, completion of the first span was set for 2025, and the second span in 2027.
+As of September 2026, completion of the first span is set for spring 2027, and the second span by the end of 2030.
 When the southbound bridge is completed the existing bridge will be demolished and the northbound bridge will be built in its footprint.
 The electronic tolling started in 2016 will continue throughout the duration of the project.